victor95pc/jest-react-hooks-mock/README.md

     // states and dispatchers will be avaible when the promise is resolved let [states, [setTestState]] = await promise;

-    // You can call the dispatchers in the callback, it will also trigger the component to rerender setTestState('change')
+    // You can call the dispatchers, it will also trigger the component to rerender setTestState('change')

     // here you can read your component states